NCBI-Hackathons/pheno_geno_ataxia/README.md

 Gene ontology over-representation analysis on genes or variants identifed as likely harmful.
 Filtering out variants in linkage-disequilibrium.
 Interactive variant filtering.
 Saving results in a database.
+Incorporate genomic information from family members.